Esther Margit Bergenhammer (née Jensen)

 (1917 - 2002)

-Esther Bergenhammer was employed as a civilian in the Royal Norwegian Air Force during the Second World War from 1944-1945.
+Esther Margit Bergenhammer was employed emigrated to Canada in 1938.
+In 1944, she was employed as a civilian in the Royal Norwegian Air Force in Toronto, Canada.

 Esther Margit Jensen was born in Copenhagen on 10 March 1917, to farmer Niels Peter Jensen and Hansine Mariane Jensen (née Petersen).[1]
-Her mother died in 1919, when she was only nearly two years old.[2]
+Her mother died in January 1919, when she was only nearly two years old.[2]
+Her father married Rigmor Buch and the family moved to Stenmagle near Sorø, where his father took over and formed the estate Marienlund (today Nyrupgaard).[3]
+She attended the Stenlille Private Realskole—a local privately run primary and middle school—from 1924 to 1933.[4]

-She married Jørgen Bergenhammer in Copenhagen on 3 March 1938.[3]
-In April that year, the couple emigrated to Canada via United Kingdom.[4]
-Her husband, who had been married before, had moved to Canada before, in 1929, with his former wife and earned his living as a farmer.[5]
+At some point during the mid-1930s she moved to Copenhagen and took up a position as house maid.
+She met Jørgen Bergenhammer, who was thirty years her senior, and the married in Copenhagen 3 March 1938.[5]
+Two months later, in late April, the couple emigrated to Canada via United Kingdom.[6]
+Her husband, who had been married twice before, had moved to Canada, in 1929, with his second wife and earned his living as a farmer.[7]
+He had returned from Canada in late 1936.[8]

-Esther Bergenhammer was employed as a civilian (stenographer) in the Royal Norwegian Air Force in Canada from 5 June 1944.
-She worked there at least until the end of February 1945, when the Norwegian training activities moved to the United Kingdom.[6]
-She lived in Toronto at the time.[7]
+Bergenhammer was employed as a civilian (stenographer) in the Royal Norwegian Air Force in Toronto from 5 June 1944.
+She worked there until May 1945.[10]
+At this point, the Norwegian training activities had moved to the United Kingdom.[11]
+She lived in Toronto at the time.[12]

 Endnotes